CosmWasm/awesome-cosmwasm/README.md

 ### Trivial Contracts

-Here are the contracts that are either external or for example purposes.
+These contracts demonstrates best practices and learning references.
 Please do not use them in production:

 - [mask](https://github.com/CosmWasm/cosmwasm-examples/tree/master/mask): The Mask works as a proxy contract that has an address and can hold tokens, and interact with other contracts like any normal user account.
 For more reading: [introducing the mask](https://medium.com/confio/introducing-the-mask-41d11e51bccf)
 - [name service](https://github.com/CosmWasm/cosmwasm-examples/tree/master/nameservice): Blockchain name service in cosmwasm.